AIS1003-H-2023/factory_pattern/README.md

 # Factory pattern demo

-Modified example from class 13/11 showcasing the factory pattern and otherwise som CMake configuration.
+Modified example from class 13/11 showcasing the factory pattern and otherwise some CMake configuration.

 ### Building